 BT.com is getting a major makeover, and an even bigger part of this makeover is its decision to dump Yahoo!
 Mail for its six million customers.
 BT is one of the largest and the oldest telecommunication companies in the world.
-It has a decade old deal with Yahoo!
+It has a decade-old deal with Yahoo!
 Mail for providing mail accounts to new subscribers.
 However, recently, a large number of these subscribers started complaining about hacking attempts, which led to this decision.
 This decision by BT will have an adverse effect on Yahoo! mail service and give its CEO Marissa Mayer a bad day at work.

-BT has used Yahoo! as the default mail provider for its customers for over a decade now, but starting February this year, a number of users accounts were hacked and used to send spam mails.
+BT has used Yahoo! as the default mail provider for its customers for over a decade now, but starting February this year, a number of users accounts were hacked and used to send spam emails.
 Although an investigation was launched into the matter in March, users continued complaining on the BT online forum.

 The decision to ditch Yahoo mail is part of a bigger plan, which includes many changes and improvements in BT’s consumer offerings.
 BT’s Consumer Division Director, Nick Wong, has said,